ajonesb/book-library/README.md

 - 13/11/2017

 Filter functionality now working on app.
 Added search filter function directly to library-data.js and used filter intput on index without module since it was causing issues to work properly as a module being imported and exported.

+- 21/11/2017

+Final Functionality for editing, adding, deleting books added.
+Functionality is located on main index which then will be eventually seperated as a differnt module.
+Was added to main index only for testing purposes.